 There are three types of street lights: cut-off luminaires, semi-cut-off luminaires, and non-cut-off luminaires.
 The most obvious differences between them are their abilities to prevent glare and the places people use them.

 The angle of the lighting of the cut-off luminaire has the most strict limitation.
 Because of this limitation, the contrast between the surrounding environment and the road can be obvious enough to reduce the glare effect.
-Besides, it is also a way to increase the brightness and uniformity of the light, providing a more suitable lighting effect.
+Besides, it is also a way to increase the brightness and uniformity of the light.

 Maximum light intensity values at the maximum luminous angle